Hypnotherapy can make flying a joy!

-The fear of flying is perhaps one of the most irrational fears there is.
-However, the foundation for it is very real because airplanes do crash and for many reasons, e.g. technical problems, pilot error and of course terrorism.
-However, there's no part to life that doesn't contain its risks, if you drive a car and were involved in an accident, chances are it wouldn't put you off driving; even if you were only a passenger!
-We are nowadays aware that terrorists are totally indiscriminate in when, where and why they strike and that is quite a frightening prospect.
-However, it is because of that there is far more effort taken to reduce the threat to aviation from terrorism than to prevent the local idiot driver or radicalized lone wolf causing havoc!
-Logically speaking we should feel safer flying than any other form of transport but that is logic and fear is based on emotion and therein lays the rub!
+As I said, the fear of flying (aviophobia) is one of the most irrational phobias or fears there is.
+But the foundation for it is both real and logical because aeroplanes do crash.
+There are many reasons for crashes too, e.g. technical problems, weather, pilot error and of course terrorism.
+For these very reasons it is both impractical and irrational to totally remove all fear because it's a natural and necessary part of our defence system.
+However, when you think of it, there's no part of life that doesn't contain its risks.
+If you were involved in a car accident, chances are it wouldn't put you off driving; even if you were only a passenger!
+These days we are acutely aware that terrorists are totally indiscriminate in when, where and why they strike and that is quite a frightening prospect.
+It's because of that risk, that there's more effort to reduce threats to aviation from terrorism than preventing idiot drivers or radicalized lone wolf assassins!
+Logically speaking we should feel safer flying than any other form of transport but that's logic and fear is based on emotion, not logic and therein lays the rub!

-The fear of flying is very illogical and because of that, not as straightforward as it might appear to be, in fact, as strange as it may sound, it can sometimes have nothing to do with flying or even airplanes.
+The fear of flying is very illogical and because of that, not as straightforward as it might appear to be.
 It can be caused by the rational or irrational consequence(s) of a correlated fear?
-For example, a fear of flying (aviaphobia) can be a result of:
+For example, a fear of flying (aviophobia) can be a result of:

 - Fear of confined spaces (claustrophobia)

 - Fear of being locked in an enclosed space (cleithrophobia)